This post may contain affiliate links. Read my full disclosure policy.

 So the darkness shall be the light, and the stillness the dancing. ~T. S. Eliot~

-To make the Cranberry Almond Star Bread – make the dough, let it rise, then divide into four balls.
+Step One: Make the dough in a stand mixer, let it rise, then divide into four balls.

-Cut 16 strips, leaving the center in tact.
+Step 5: Cut 16 strips, leaving the center intact.
 Cut in quarters first, then eights, then sixteenths.
+Like a sunburst!

-Take two strips (next to each other), one in each hand, and twist them 2 times away from each other, then pinch together the edges, to form one point of an 8-point star.
+Step 6: Take two strips (next to each other), one in each hand, and twist them 2 times away from each other, then pinch together the edges, to form one point of an 8-point star.

-Cover and let this rise again while oven preheats.
+Step 7: Cover and let this rise again while the oven preheats.

 When it comes out, it will dazzle.

-Sprinkle with powdered sugar or brush with butter.
+Sprinkle with powdered sugar or brush with butter., or both!

 Serve as a morning bread or with afternoon tea, decorating with fresh cranberries if you like.